anatolikalysch/VMAttack/README.md

 **Greedy Clustering**: cluster until no more clusters are found

-**Cluster Heuristic**: after how many repetitions an address becomes a cluster
+**Cluster Heuristic**: threshold after how many repetitions an address is considered a cluster

 **Input/Output Importance**: Importance of input/output analysis for the grading system (set to 0 to disable)